learn-repo/cpen400d/README.md

 # cpen400d
 Complete notebook solutions for CPEN 400D - Deep Learning assignments and coursework at the University of British Columbia.
+January 2020.